Strat-Bianca/TestingAPI-Postman/README.md

 - type: fiction or non-fiction;
 - limit: a number between 1 and 20.

-I also create a variable for the URL link.
+I also create a variable for the URL link {{baseURL}}.

 Status 200 - standard response for successful HTTP requests.

 ![GET list of books (2)](https://github.com/Strat-Bianca/TestingAPI-Postman/assets/119669189/b082479e-f322-47fe-b118-4e01d07d2d67)

-## Get a single book ##
+## 2. Get a single book ##
 GET /books/:bookId

 Retrieve detailed information about a book with a specific Id. (bookId = 3)

+Status 200 - standard response for successful HTTP requests.

 ![GET a single book](https://github.com/Strat-Bianca/TestingAPI-Postman/assets/119669189/eafbb0ca-7588-4e3f-9c46-cd125a91caa7)

-## Submit an order ##
+## 3. Submit an order ##
 POST /orders

-Allows you to submit a new order, we are sending some data.
+We identify a book that we want to order, allows you to submit a new order, we are sending some data.

 Requires authentication.
-Authorization: Bearer <YOUR TOKEN> we register ourself with an API client.
+Authorization: Bearer Tooken -  we register ourself with an API client.

 The request body needs to be in JSON format and include the following properties: